 Differential noises from the BMW E92 M3 are commonly documented.
-A typical solution is to use FM booster with differential oil.
-The oil change may also be needed a few times to alleviate the problem.
+A typical solution is to use an FM booster with differential oil.
+An oil change may also be needed a few times to alleviate the problem.
 Counterintuitively, this affects cars that are more lightly driven.

 The differential will also need checking to see if it is knocking against other elements.
 Also, check all bolts are secure.
 Tighten any loose bolts and check for degraded washers.

 The bearings may also have worn in the differential.
-This can lead to excessive noise, which will need the differential taking out of the car.
+This can lead to excessive noise, which will need the differential taken out of the car.

 BMW E92 M3 Propshaft